Bamboléo: Origin

 The song is a loose cover and an amalgam (combination) of two older songs by different authors, Caballo Viejo and Bamboleô.

-1980 Venezuelan folk song "Caballo Viejo" by Simón Díaz. is used as verse part of Gypsy Kings' song.
+1980 Venezuelan folk song "Caballo Viejo" by Simón Díaz. is used as verse part of Gipsy Kings' song.
 However, original lyrics are heavily changed (shortened, with addition of completely new verses that completely changed the theme/meaning of the original song), so in this part it is a very loose cover.

 The refrain/chorus is based on Bamboleô by André Filho, recorded by Carmen Miranda in 1931.

 The word bamboleo means "wobble", "sway" or "dangle" in Spanish.
 The song's refrain, "bamboleo, bambolea, porque mi vida yo la prefier vivir así", translates to: "Swaying, swaying, because I prefer to live my life this way."

-Julio Iglesias performed Gypsy Kings' amalgam as "Caballo Viejo (Bamboleo)", Celia Cruz as "Bamboleo", and many more.
+Julio Iglesias performed Gipsy Kings' amalgam as "Caballo Viejo (Bamboleo)", Celia Cruz as "Bamboleo", and many more.
 Umboza's song "Sunshine", their biggest hit in the UK, is based on a sample of "Bamboléo".

 In 2006 the Tony Evans Dancebeat Studio Band recorded the samba version for the album Latin Heat 2 - Dancebeat 4 (Tema International Ltd).

 The Gipsy Kings included the song again on their album Greatest Hits as track 3.
 The final track on the same album (track 18) also uses the song in a medley of hits as "Bamboléo – Volare – Djobi Djoba – Pida Me La – Baila Me".